quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 Here is the list of [comparison sort][] algorithms that we will learn in this tutorial.
 It is also the list of most popular [comparison sort][] algorithms in computer science that every engineer should probably know to be successful:

  * [Bubble Sort][]
- Exchange two adjacent elements if they are out of order, repeat until array is sorted.
+ Exchange two adjacent elements if they are out of order, repeat until the array is sorted.
  * [Selection sort][]
  Select next smallest element in the array and swap it with the current value, repeat for all elements in the array.
  * [Insertion sort][]